srampinogroup/coding-in-chemistry/verlet/verlet-2.md

 Note that strictly speaking the lines `<time at k = ...>` would be comment lines in ordinary XYZ format but we will use them to store the value of the time at each iteration.

+## Exercise 2.1

+Check the convergence of your trajectory with respect to the time-step value.
+How small has the time step to be in order to get a trajectory converged within 1 cm after 2 minutes of simulation?

+## Guidelines and tips

+To check the convergence, 'nest' your Velocity Verlet algorithm inside a loop construct that, at each iteration, halves the timestep, calculates the final positions after 2 minutes of simulation, and checks the convergence of these with respect to the values obtained in the previous iteration.